Skip to main content

 What is work–life balance?

-Simply put, work–life balance is when someone attaches the same or equal value to their personal life as they do their work life, or when they get the same level of happiness from these two aspects of their life.
+Work–life balance is when someone places the same value on their personal life as on their work life—or gets the same level of satisfaction from both.

-Inequality in work–life balance can arise from longer and more stressful work hours, increased responsibilities at home, such as children, and other factors.
-These lead to one side of the work–life relationship taking more time and effort while producing less happiness and well-being.
+Imbalance can arise from longer and more stressful work hours, increased responsibilities at home such as children, and other factors.
+One side of the work–life relationship ends up taking more time and effort while producing less happiness and well-being.

 Why is work–life balance important for employers?

-It is easy to see the benefits to the employee of a good work–life balance, but there are also benefits to their employer.
+It’s easy to see the benefits to the of a good work–life balance, but there are also benefits to their employer.
 These include:

 • Lower absenteeism